mlibrary/about-vermont/src/content/publish-with-us.md

 ## Our Services

-Staffed by two editorial directors—one for the books division and one for the journals division—the UVM Press provides consultation, strategy, editorial, and production services on a case-by-case basis.
+Staffed by two editorial directors—one for books and one for journals—the UVM Press provides consultation, strategy, editorial, and production services on a case-by-case basis.

 The UVM Press also provides access to, training on, and support services for the online publishing platform we use for journal article submissions, peer review, production, and publication.